ashanrath/Microsoft-Rewards-Bot/README.md

 ## To Do

-- os.environ variables for multiple logins (current account names and passwords are too long)
+- High priority:
+  - More logging
+  - More type hint
+  - Windows notification
+- Low priority:
   - Proxy support
   - Multithreaded mode or seleniumGrid
   - Support for other regions
   - Telegram Intergration for reporting bot status/total points.

 ## License